lunetics-org/LocaleBundle/Resources/doc/index.markdown

 The session guesser will automatically save a previously identified locale into the session and retrieve it from the session.
 This guesser should always be first in your `guessing_order` configuration if you don't use the router guesser.

+### Subdomain

+The subdomain guesser will try to determine the locale based on the subdomain hostname. `[locale].domain.com`.

 ### FilterLocaleSwitchEvent / LocaleUpdateListener
 The `LocaleGuesserManager` dispatches a `LocaleBundleEvents::onLocalChange` if you use either the `session` or `cookie` guesser.
 The LocaleUpdateListeners checks if the locale has changed and updates the session or cookie.